Scarborough Boat Harbour

 The current function of Scarborough Boat Harbour is to:

-• provide safe and efficient access and refuge for recreational and commercial vessels
+• provide safe and efficient access for recreational and commercial vessels

 • promote activities that are commercially and environmentally sustainable, support the maritime industry, and generate local employment and tourism.